 Glow worms in Franz Josef

-We made 2 attempts at spotting glow worms, and I probably shouldn’t tell you how the first one ended (but I will).
+We made two attempts at spotting glow worms in Franz Josef, and I probably shouldn’t tell you how the first one ended (but I will).
 It was about 10 pm when we set off into the forest in search for the tiny specks of light.
 We walked for about a minute until a horrible thought entered my mind – this forest must be full of rats (the bus driver on the way to Milford Sound told us there were a lot of rats around at the moment).
 We quickly retreated, but I vowed to put those thoughts out of my head the next night, and I’m glad I did.

 We set off slightly earlier and walked to the end of the Terrace Track (just past the small church on the way out of town).
 We waited for the last of the daylight to fade and then started our search.
 I could see faint lights in the distance, but since my eyes are in pretty poor shape I was sure that I was just seeing things.
 I eventually realised they were glow worms, so I left the track and hunted them down.
 I thought they’d be the only ones we’d see, but on the way back down the track we came across a few more gangs of glow worms.
 One little cave/rock thing held about 50 of the little guys, and I managed to get a close up photo – they look a lot different than you’d expect, as only a small part of them lights up.
 We saw plenty of glow worms that night but thankfully no rats.